classiebit/eventmie-pro-docs/resources/docs/1.3/features/commission.md

 <br>

-In the case of multi-vendor, you as a website owner can invite event organizers to signup and create events on your website.
-And that's where you'll also need a commission system, for sharing profit.
+In the case of the multi-vendor, you as a website owner can invite event organizers to signup and create events on your website.
+And that's where you'll also need a commission system, for sharing the profit.

 <br>